 This gamified online assessment software verifies the coding skills of your candidates with hands-on challenges.
 The platform allows you to rank and screen candidates at the beginning of your hiring process, so you can filter out only developers who meet your standards.
-The customers of CodinGame are Facebook, Adobe, Bank of America, Deloitte, Nintendo, and others.
+The customers of CodinGame that trust the platform to test the skills of their candidates are Facebook, Adobe, Bank of America, Deloitte, Nintendo, and others.

-Created by CodeWars, a software engineer community, Qualified gives its clients access to the tech skills assessment tools based on the real world coding samples.
+Created by CodeWars, a software engineer community, Qualified gives its clients access to the tech skills assessment tools based on real-world coding samples.
 The platform supports a wide range of programming languages and technologies, allowing you to check the completed assignments line by line.
-Qualified is trusted by such companies as Apple, Accenture, Domino’s, and many others.
+Qualified’s skills test is trusted by such companies as Apple, Accenture, Domino’s, and many others.

 CoderPad is an easy to use coding environment that is compatible with any kind of code and supports over 30 languages and technologies.
 It is possible to open a video call with the candidate right from the CoderPad browser tab.
-The environment records every interview so you can review the code almost in real time.
-CoderPad is used by AirBnB, Quora, Dropbox, and other known companies.
+The environment records every interview so you can review the code almost in real-time.
+CoderPad’s coding tests for interviews are used by AirBnB, Quora, Dropbox, and other known companies.

 Created by ExpertRating in 2001, Codeassess is the world’s first service for vetting developers through coding challenges.
-With the CodeViews feature, you can watch the candidates solve the challenges in real time.
-You can also set up virtual online interviews with the candidates.
+With the CodeViews feature, you can watch the candidates solve the challenges in real-time.
+Apart from the skill test, you can also set up virtual online interviews with the candidates.
 Among the clients are Walmart, Gap, UPS, IKEA, Citrix, and others.

 How to vet developer talent without automated tools?
 (Not quite suitable for remote candidates!)